 TISC Network in India

 The Department of Industrial Policy and Promotion (DIPP) and World Intellectual Property Organization (WIPO) have signed an agreement to establish Technology and Innovation Support Centres (TISC).
 The Cell for IPR Promotion and Management (CIPAM) is designated as the National Focal point for the TISC national network.
 As the national focal point, CIPAM will identify potential host institutions, assess their capacities and support them in joining the TISC project.
 CIPAM will also act as the main intermediary between WIPO and TISC host institutions and coordinate all the activities of the national TISC network.
 Till date, 6 TISCs have been established in India at PIC Chandigarh; Anna University, Chennai; NRDC-IPFC Visakhapatnam; PIC Kerala; GUJCOST, Gujarat and RAJCOST, Rajasthan

-In association with WIPO CIPAM conducted 6 workshops conducted.
+In association with WIPO CIPAM conducted 6 workshops.
 The workshops were a part of the TISC Program of World Intellectual Property Organisation.
 The objective of the workshop is to acquaint the participants about the usefulness of patent information and patent search strategies/tools and to provide them hands-on training for conducting patent and freedom to operate searches by using various online databases.

 Key Stake-holders and their roles

 A number of different stakeholders are involved in establishing the national network for TISC, each with specific roles and responsibilities.

 National Focal Point

 TISCs have been launched in an increasing number of countries worldwide, building on close cooperation between WIPO and its Member States.
 71 countries have signed Service Level Agreements (SLAs) to develop national TISC networks from 2009 to 2016.
 More than 600 TISCs have been established during this period.